danskernesdigitalebibliotek/dpl-react/src/apps/advanced-search-v2/README.md

 1. User opens the Advanced Search page.
-   - Form is visible (`edit=true` or no active query), with default suggests and empty filters.
+   - Form is visible (`edit=true` or no active query), with default filters and empty preSearchFacets.
-2. User types into suggest rows and/or selects static filters.
+2. User types into filter rows and/or selects static filters.
-   - `useSearchFormState` updates local `suggests` and `filters`.
+   - `useSearchFormState` updates local `filters` and `preSearchFacets`.
 3. User clicks **Search**.
-   - `handleSearch()` serializes non‑empty suggests and filters into URL.
+   - `handleSearch()` serializes non‑empty filters and preSearchFacets into URL.
    - `useFormVisibility` hides the form and shows `AdvancedSearchSummary`.
 4. `useSearchQueries` sees new URL state.
    - Builds a new CQL query via `buildCQLQuery`.